top of page

 This is our FAVORITE question!
 Without adult volunteers, we cannot offer the programming and activities that you have come to expect from a quality unit like Pack 702.

 Any parent that wants to step up and volunteer is welcome to do so.
 We have a wide variety of positions available and are always looking for a willing parent to pitch in.
-This can be in a wide variety of roles, from helping a den leader with a meeting, to serving on the Pack Committee, to even becoming a Den Leader.
-Den Leaders have to register with Scouts BSA, and agree to a criminal background check.
+This can be in a wide variety of roles, from helping a den leader with a meeting, to organizing an event, to serving on the Pack Committee, to becoming a Den Leader.
+Den Leaders have to register with Scouts BSA and agree to a criminal background check.
 All dues for registered adult leaders are paid for by the Pack.
 Don’t worry- it’s super easy, the entire curriculum is arranged, and there are a ton of web-based training modules for every position in Cub Scouting.

 Still have questions?

-Please feel free to contact the Cubmaster or Pack Committee Chair anytime!
+Please feel free to contact Pack Committee Chair anytime!

 bottom of page